 Conclusion

-Magisk is an incredibly useful tool for rooting your Android device.
-It allows you to install various modules that can enhance your device’s functionality, customize its appearance, and even improve its performance.
-Moreover, it enables you to bypass system signature verification, which is required for installing custom ROMs, custom kernels, and other mods that enhance your device’s features.
+Magisk is a very helpful tool that enables you to root your Android device.
+With Magisk, you can add various modules to your device to enhance its functionality, customize its appearance, and even improve its performance.
+It also allows you to bypass system signature verification, which is necessary for installing custom ROMs, custom kernels, and other mods that enhance your device’s features.

-To sideload Magisk and resolve signature verification failed error 21, you can follow the steps outlined in this guide.
-If you still face any issues or have any further questions, let us know in the comments section below.
-We will try to help you out.
+If you want to sideload Magisk and fix the signature verification failed error 21, you can follow the steps provided in this guide.
+If you face any issues or have any questions, feel free to ask us in the comments section below.
+We will do our best to help you.